 Unnatural word order; 'a' should not be at the end of the sentence.

-Incorrect word order; 'that' should appear directly after 'think', not in between.
+Incorrect word order; 'that' should come directly after 'think', not in between.

 2.

-No inversion applied after 'In my opinion'; the verb must come before the subject.
+No inversion applied after 'According to me'; the verb must come before the subject.

-Incorrect word order without inversion; the verb must come directly after 'In my opinion'.
+Incorrect word order without inversion; the verb must come directly after 'According to me'.

 3.